suchak-patel/shared/shell/zookeeper-backup-util/README.md

 Below are a few very common use cases,
 1. Backup ZK locally,
     ```sh
-    ./zkBackup.sh -a backup_local  -h zookeeper01.wdcd01.uswest2.veritone.com -p /wazeedigital/tmo/aws
+    ./zkBackup.sh -a backup_local  -h zookeeper.DNS:PORT -p /wazeedigital/tmo/aws
     ```
-    The above command will backup the ZK path */wazeedigital/tmo/aws* recursively from *zookeeper01.wdcd01.uswest2.veritone.com* and store the JSON file into `./backup/zookeeper01.wdcd01.uswest2.veritone.com/wazeedigital/tmo/aws`.
+    The above command will backup the ZK path */wazeedigital/tmo/aws* recursively from *zookeeper.DNS:PORT* and store the JSON file into `./backup/zookeeper.DNS:PORT/wazeedigital/tmo/aws`.
 The JSON file will be timestamped with *YYYYMMDD-HHMM.json* and hash will resides at same directory.

 2. Backup ZK to S3,
     ```sh
-    ./zkBackup.sh -a backup_s3  -h zookeeper01.wdcd01.uswest2.veritone.com -p /wazeedigital/tmo/aws -s wdcd01-uswest2-zkbackup -w wdcd01-uswest2
+    ./zkBackup.sh -a backup_s3  -h zookeeper.DNS:PORT -p /wazeedigital/tmo/aws -s aws-zkbackup-s3 -w aws_profile
     ```
-    The above command will generate the JSON and hash files into `./backup/` directory and push it to remote S3 bucket, *wdcd01-uswest2-zkbackup*, using *wdcd01-uswest2* AWS profile.
+    The above command will generate the JSON and hash files into `./backup/` directory and push it to remote S3 bucket, *aws-zkbackup-s3*, using *aws_profile* AWS profile.
 If we use `iam-role` as AWS profile with `-w` flag, it will omit the use of `--profile` and will attempt to use IAM-role/ec2-role.

 ## Deployment strategy
 Again, we can use the script in multiple way to automate the backup/restore process.
 One way is to run the script as cronjob from Jumpbox server.
 Secondly, we can have script running on one of the ZK node itself.